corda/TokenSDKDemo/README.md

     ./build/nodes/runnodes
     java -jar diamond-nodes/build/libs/shell-nodes-0.1.jar

-The current build.gradle assumes the Token SDK is version 1.1-SNAPSHOT.
+The current build.gradle uses the following releases

-    cordapp "com.r3.corda.lib.tokens:tokens-contracts:1.1-SNAPSHOT"
-    cordapp "com.r3.corda.lib.tokens:tokens--workflows:1.1-SNAPSHOT"
-    cordapp "com.r3.corda.lib.tokens:tokens--money:1.1-SNAPSHOT"
+    corda_release_group = 'net.corda'
+    corda_release_version = '4.3-RC01'
+    tokens_release_group = 'com.r3.corda.lib.tokens'
+    tokens_release_version = '1.1-RC01'
+    accounts_release_group = 'com.r3.corda.lib.accounts'
+    accounts_release_version = '1.0-RC03'
+    confidential_id_release_group = "com.r3.corda.lib.ci"
+    confidential_id_release_version = "1.0-RC03"

 ## RPC Client Commands

-The RPC client application can be used to start flows on the Corda nodes.
+The RPC demo client can be used to start flows on the Corda nodes.
 The general syntax of a command is

     <command> <node> arguments ...
+    <command> <account> arguments ...

-Where node is one of GIC, Bank, Dealer, Alice, Bob or Charlie.
+Where node is one of GIC, Bank, AAA, BBB and account is an account created using the demo client.

 ### help [command]

 Display all commands, or the syntax of the given command

+### create-account node name

+Creates an account on a dealer node.
+Typically you should create an account for the dealer itself, followed by accounts for each of their clients.
+Only dealer nodes can create accounts.

+    create-account AAA AAA
+    create-account AAA Alice

+### load-accounts node

+Loads the existing account names from a node and records them on the demo client.
+This command is needed after restarting the demo client so that the client knows where the accounts are hosted.

+    load-accounts AAA

-### issue-cash issuer receiver amount
+### issue-cash issuer account amount

-Issue cash to the receiver.
+Issue cash to an account.
 The amount should be in whole units with a three letter currency code.
 The symbols $, A$ and S$ can be used for USD, AUD and SGD respectively.
+Only banks can issue cash.

     issue-cash Bank Alice $1000

 ### pay-cash payer payee amount

-Transfer money from payer to payee
+Transfer money from payer to payee.

     pay-cash Alice Bob $500

 ### reissue-cash issuer payee amount

-Return your money to the bank and receive new tokens
+Return your money to the bank and receive new tokens.

     reissue-cash Bank Bob $500

-### list user
+### list account

-List the unused fungible and non fungible tokens on a user's vault.
+List the unused fungible and non fungible tokens on an account's vault.

     list Alice

-This command is needed to retrieve the token-ids abd report-ids used in other commands.
+This command is needed to retrieve the token-ids used by other commands.

-### create authority (accessor, dealer, carets, clarity, colour, cut)
+### create-report authority (accessor, dealer, carets, clarity, colour, cut)

 Create a diamond grade report.
-This will be recorded as an evolvable token on dealer's vault.
+This will be recorded as an evolvable token on dealer's node.
 Carets should be a decimal number.
 Clarity one of VVS1, VVS2, VS1, VS2, VI1, VI2.
 Colour from D to N.

-    create GIC (GIC, Dealer, 1.0, VVS1, D, 'oval')
+    create GIC (GIC, AAA, 1.0, VVS1, D, 'oval')

 This command will return the report-id which should be used in the purchase and update commands.

-### update authority report-id (accessor, dealer, carets, clarity, colour, cut)
+### update-report authority report-id (accessor, dealer, carets, clarity, colour, cut)

 Update a diamond grade report.

-    update GIC abcd (GIC, Dealer, 0.99, VVS1, E, 'oval')
+    update GIC abcd (GIC, AAA, 0.99, VVS1, E, 'oval')

 The report-id can be any identifiable prefix of a valid report-id.

+### reports node

+List the reports created on a node.

+    reports GIC
+    reports AAA

+This command is needed to retrieve the report-ids used by other commands.

 ### purchase dealer buyer report-id amount

 Purchase a diamond from a dealer.
 This will create a non-fungible token in the buyer's vault.
-The report-id given on the command line can be a prefix of the linear-id used to record the diamond grade report.
+The report-id given on the command line can be a prefix of the linear-id of the diamond grade report.

-    purchase Dealer Alice abcd $350
+    purchase AAA Alice abcd $350

-To find the token-id of the new NFT use the list command on the buyer's vault.

 ### transfer seller buyer token-id amount

-Sell a diamond token between users.
+Sell a diamond token between accounts.
 The token-id can be obtained by using the list command.
-The token-id given on the command line can be a prefix of the token-id used to record the diamond token.
+The token-id given on the command line can be a prefix of the linear-id of the diamond token.

     transfer Alice Bob 1234 $550